Updated September 8, 2021

 - We have upgraded air handling filters in our HVAC system

 Kids Ministry Safety

-Masks are not required at Burke Community Church.
+Masks are not required at BCC.
 Parents may make the decision whether their children wear masks on our campus or go mask-free.
 However, before attending, we ask families to evaluate the health of their family by asking the following questions:

-- Has anyone in my family tested positive for COVID in the past 14 days?
+Has anyone in my family tested positive for COVID requiring quarantine?